-Green coffee beans review
+Green coffee quality review

 There are 2 types of defects: Primary (main defect) and Secondary (secondary defect).
 Primary defect includes errors such as Full black (completely black coffee), Foreign matter (there is a foreign object in the coffee sample), Fungus or Mold (mold or fungus coffee), Severe insect damage (insect damage).

 The image below is from Fine Robusta Standards and Protocols — The author’s main document for reference in this article.

 Example: Sample has 1 grain of Full black + 1 grain of Full sour + 3 seeds of Partial black = 3 Full defects.
 This is still a “Premium” bean.

-Judging by cupping
+Judging quality by cupping

 Cupping with the ratio of 8.75gr coffee:150ml water.
 The remaining regulations such as water quality, degas time before the cup, water temperature, cupping table area, etc. are all very clear but I will not mention them all ^^

-Scale 6 – 10 for each attribute to be evaluated: Fragrance / Aroma (flavor dry/wet), Flavor (taste), Aftertaste (Late position), acidity (acidity), Body (The ‘thickness’ of coffee in the mouth), Balance and Overall.
+- Scale 6 – 10 for each attribute to be evaluated: Fragrance / Aroma (flavor dry/wet), Flavor (taste), Aftertaste (Late position), acidity (acidity), Body (The ‘thickness’ of coffee in the mouth), Balance and Overall.
 The maximum total score for 7 attributes is 70.

-Uniformity has 5 boxes because each coffee sample requires 5 cupping samples on the same table.
+- Uniformity has 5 boxes because each coffee sample requires 5 cupping samples on the same table.
 If all 5 samples taste the same, the Uniformity score is 10.

 - If Uniformity = 10, Clean cup (Coffee feels ‘clean’) and Sweetness ( Sweetness ) is automatically 10 each.

-If out of 5 cups of cupping, 1 sample is different from the other 4 samples, the judge deducts 2 points from the Uniformity.
+- If out of 5 cups of cupping, 1 sample is different from the other 4 samples, the judge deducts 2 points from the Uniformity.

-With the cupping cup having a very different taste, the judge should guess what the defect is and make a note of it.
+- With the cupping cup having a very different taste, the judge should guess what the defect is and make a note of it.
 Since the sample has 1 cup with defects, the Clean cup is deducted 2 points.
 Sweetness is also deducted 2 points.

-Overall (Overview) is based on the reviewer’s perception of coffee quality.
+- Overall (Overview) is based on the reviewer’s perception of coffee quality.

-Defect: Taint is an error when a cup of cupping tastes only slightly different, especially in scent.
+- Defect: Taint is an error when a cup of cupping tastes only slightly different, especially in scent.
 The fault is a bug that affects the taste of coffee.
 If there is a Defect, the scorer subtracts 2 points for Taint and 4 points for Fault out of the total score.

-Coffee with a score of 80 or higher is considered ‘Specialty Grade Coffee’.
+- Coffee with a score of 80 or higher is considered ‘Specialty Grade Coffee’.

 What about the cupping form of Robusta?

-Like the Cupping form for Arabica, the cupping form for Robusta has an assessment of Roast level, Fragrance/Aroma, Flavor, Balance, Overall.
+- Like the Cupping form for Arabica, the cupping form for Robusta has an assessment of Roast level, Fragrance/Aroma, Flavor, Balance, Overall.

-With Aftertaste, the form has 2 options: Brackish aftertaste (unpleasantly salty) or Savory (balanced salty taste, umami).
+- With Aftertaste, the form has 2 options: Brackish aftertaste (unpleasantly salty) or Savory (balanced salty taste, umami).
 Savory is the more overrated aftertaste.

-There is no point in Body, as Robusta is always considered to have a thick Body.
+- There is no point in Body, as Robusta is always considered to have a thick Body.

-Instead of Acidity, the cupping form for Robusta uses the Salt/Acid Ratio scale.
+- Instead of Acidity, the cupping form for Robusta uses the Salt/Acid Ratio scale.
 The scale for Salt and Acid is from 1 to 6.
-The CQI believes that because Robusta has a lot of potassium which creates a certain salinity in coffee, the cupping form should reflect the fact that Robusta always tastes salty, and this is not a defect. .
+The CQI believes that because Robusta has a lot of potassium which creates a certain salinity in coffee, the cupping form should reflect the fact that Robusta always tastes salty, and this is a defect. .
 “Fine Robusta” is considered to have lower salinity and higher acidity.
 The lower the perceived salinity, the higher the ‘Salt’ score.
 Higher acidity, higher Acid score.
 The total score for the Salt/Acid Ratio is 10.
 (Example: We can only have Salt 5 + Acid 5 = Total 10; cannot have Salt 6 + Acid 5 = Total 11).

-The Bitter/Sweet Ratio is also scored from 1 to 6 for Bitter and Sweet.
+- The Bitter/Sweet Ratio is also scored from 1 to 6 for Bitter and Sweet.
 The total score should not exceed 10 because Robusta is always considered to have a certain bitter taste.
 The less bitter the taste, the higher the score.
 High sweetness means a high score.

-Mouthfeel is rated as Rough (uncomfortably rough feeling) or Smooth (smooth).
+- Mouthfeel is rated as Rough (uncomfortably rough feeling) or Smooth (smooth).

-Similar to Arabica, if 5 cups of cupping have the same taste, the score of Uniform cups and Clean cups is 10.
+- Similar to Arabica, if 5 cups of cupping have the same taste, the score of Uniform cups and Clean cups is 10.
 For each cup of cupping that has a very different and obvious Defect taste, the scorer will deduct 2 points.

-If the sample has Taint or Fault, the scorer subtracts 2 or 4 points from the total score (same as cupping Arabica).
+- If the sample has Taint or Fault, the scorer subtracts 2 or 4 points from the total score (same as cupping Arabica).

 As you can see, cupping Robusta is quite different from cupping Arabica.
 The biggest difference is probably with Arabica, if the Uniformity score is 10, the regular coffee sample is always +10 points for Sweetness.

 With a total score of >90, this sample is considered “Very Fine Robusta”.
 “Fine Robusta” is a sample with scores from 80 to 90.
 From 70 to 80 points, ?sample is considered “Premium Robusta”.

-To put it right, “Fine Robusta” is only “Fine” when it has been graded by R graders through cupping according to the CQI standard for Robusta.
+To put it right, “Fine Robusta Coffee” is only “Fine” when it has been graded by R graders through cupping according to the CQI standard for Robusta.
 However, for the coffee to be graded, the coffee maker must register on the CQI portal and pay the grading fee (150 – 350 USD/lot 2kg), and then send the lot to the CQI representative facility.
 Not everyone has the conditions, budget, and time for the above steps.

-At Helena., JSC, Robusta ordered by Helena., JSC with farmers in Daklak province is hand-picked, only ripe red fruits are picked and dried on high rigs.
+At Helena., JSC, Vietnam Fine Robusta ordered by Helena., JSC with farmers in Daklak province is hand-picked, only ripe red fruits are picked and dried on high rigs.
 Robusta at Helena., JSC is a carefully selected coffee, has a thick body, very ‘earthy’ flavor, and teaches dark chocolate, with a sweet and clean aftertaste.